scalableminds/webknossos/docs/data_formats.md

 [See below for the full specification](#dataset-metadata-specification).

 #### Dataset Metadata Specification
+webKnossos requires a number of metadata properties for each dataset to properly display it.
+We refer to this a webKnossos `datasource`, in reference to the `datasource-properties.json` file for local datasets.

 - `id`: This section contains information about the name and corresponding team of the dataset.
 However, this information is not used by webKnossos because it will be replaced by more accurate runtime information.
   + `id.name`: Name of the dataset.
 Just for reference purposes.
 Will be inferred/overwritten by the folder name.